RxTx-Hosting/game-maps/CONTRIBUTING.md

 ## Code Style

-- Use relative imports (e.g., `from ..game_map import GameMapData`)
+- Use relative imports from the games directory (e.g., `from ...game_map import GameMapData`)
 - Follow existing formatting patterns
-- Keep marker lists alphabetically sorted by name (optional but helpful)
+- Keep marker lists alphabetically sorted by name within each category (optional but helpful)
 - Use descriptive names for categories and markers
+- Markers are now nested under their categories, not in a separate top-level list

 ## Pull Request Guidelines